appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### View

-With this permission, users can only view the existing groups and roles for an instance.
+With this permission, users can only view the existing groups and roles.

 #### Delete

-This permission grants users to delete and view the existing groups and roles for an instance.
+This permission grants users to delete and view the existing groups and roles.

 :::info